hra alpha nytid.no.

 Not peace, but land

 During the Oslo process in the 1990s, settlements grew, and refugees were a non-issue.
-When the "Roadmap for Peace" was to be implemented in the summer of 2003, and Hamas had confirmed a ceasefire, Israel liquidated its activists by helicopter and snatched Palestinian children's lives.
+When the "Roadmap for Peace" was to be implemented in the summer of 2003, and Hamas had confirmed a ceasefire, Israel liquidated its activists from a helicopter and tore Palestinian children's lives apart.

 As the Israeli peace bloc Gush Shalom said in another message. . .

 To continue reading, create a new free reader account with your email,

 or logg inn if you have done it before. (click on forgotten password if you have not received it by email already).